clairernovotny/DeterministicBuilds/README.md

 `EmbedUntrackedSources` should also be set to true so that compiler-generated source, like AssemblyInfo, are included in the PDB.

+**Update** .NET Core SDK 3.1.300 is out and should be used instead of the workarounds below. the 3.1.300 SDK can target all lower target frameworks.

 Note that there's a [workaround](https://github.com/dotnet/sourcelink/issues/572) needed for many SDK's prior to 3.1.300.
 You'll need to add a `Directory.Build.targets` file with the following:

 ```xml